 While challenging, managers can actively work to develop a strategic mindset, in order to help their teams and organizations achieve their long-term goals.
 At the end of the day, having a finely-tuned strategic mindset deeply impacts decision-making.
 If a manager is proficient in strategic thinking, they’ll make decisions in the present day based on their future goals.

 Developing a strategic mindset involves identifying larger goals, and teasing out the steps and milestones required to get there.
 When leaders have developed a strategic mindset, they’ll also be able to develop and deploy team building strategies.

 How to Improve Conceptual Skills in Management

 Many management skills are largely conceptual.
-However, managers can take many different steps to improve these skills.
+However, managers can take many different steps to improve their conceptual skills in management.

 First, managers should practice taking a “big picture” view of issues.
-When there are multiple problems or action items on the agenda, step back and take a critical look instead of racing to solve them.
+When multiple problems or action items are on the agenda, step back and take a critical look instead of racing to solve them.

 Ask questions like:

 - Is there an underlying issue that needs to be addressed?

 - What is a bigger solution that can prevent these issues from happening again?